yagasoft/DynamicsCrm-CodeGenerator/README.md

   + Generate metadata
     + Field logical and schema names
     + Localised labels
+  + Automatically limit attributes retrieved from CRM on any entity in a LINQ to the ones choosen (filtered) in the tool (check new entity constructors)
   + Many options to optimise generated code size even further
   + Define web service contracts with different profiles
     + Option to mark certain fields as 'read-only'